- Information for:

-As Communications Editor, Joe tells Harbert College’s story by promoting students, faculty, alumni, programs and events on the college’s web and social media platforms, and in Harbert Magazine.
+As communications editor, McAdry tells the Harbert College’s story by promoting students, faculty, alumni, programs, and events on the Harbert College’s web and social media platforms, and in Harbert Magazine.
 He also assists in other communications and marketing initiatives.

-Before coming to the college in 2013, Joe worked as an award-winning newspaper reporter, columnist and editor for 21 years.
+Before coming to the Harbert College in 2013, McAdory worked as an award-winning newspaper reporter, columnist and editor for 21 years.
 His stops include the Columbus (Ga.)
 Ledger-Enquirer, Randolph Leader and, for 17 years, the Opelika-Auburn News.
-There, McAdory covered high school sports, worked as sports editor and, most recently, as editorial page editor and columnist.
+There, McAdory covered high school sports, worked as sports editor, and most recently, as editorial page editor and columnist.

 Most memorable news stories include revisiting the 1967 triple homicide (“Cold Blooded Murder” and “Slayings left haunted impact on Auburn”) in Auburn and the convicted murderer’s appeal to earn parole every five years; a look at the hopes and dreams of five citizens (“Tracks of Tears”) who were killed in auto-train collisions in Lee County and the measures being done to promote safety at crossings; and “32 and counting,” a study of deadly accidents along Interstate 85 in Lee County over a five-year span.